Antisource/MorseCodeConvertor/README.md

 ## Overview

 This project is a Morse code converter implemented in Python.
-It provides functionalities to convert speech to Morse code, text to Morse code, Morse code to text, and Morse code to speech.
-The program utilizes the SpeechRecognition library for speech-to-text conversion, the pyttsx3 library for text-to-speech conversion, and the playsound library for playing Morse code audio.
+It provides various functionalities to convert speech, text to Morse code and Vice versa.
+The program utilizes the **SpeechRecognition** library for speech-to-text conversion, the **pyttsx3** library for text-to-speech conversion, and the **playsound** library for playing Morse code audio.

 ## Features